AceSpectre/InputManager/README.md

 public static bool GetButton(string actionName, bool held)
 ```
 Returns a bool input only specified by action name, returning true only on the first frame of pressing if `!held` and returning true on every frame of pressing if `held`

+## Current Flaws
+At the moment, this system only supports vector2 (pass through or value) and button input types.
+This sort of functionality is fine for hobby and gamejam projects that primarily use keyboard and mouse, but support for all control types would need to be added if using in a bigger project.